-Due DateFormal Exam PeriodSubmission MethodFormal Examination
+Due DateFormal Exam PeriodSubmission MethodFormal ExaminationAssessment CriteriaThe criteria will vary variation

 The criteria will vary with the type of questions asked.
-Students will be rewarded for theirapplication of the course material to the problems posed in cases.
+Students will be rewarded for their application of the course material to the problems posed in cases.
 The essays will be assessed for the argument presented and whether this is constructed in a coherent, logical and well-reasoned manner.
 Shorter questions will be assessed based on their relevance to the question asked.
 Identical replication of provided course material is not encouraged.

-Return Method Feedback ProvidedNo Feedback.
+Return Method Not Returned Feedback Provided No Feedback.